rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 1. A new subscription (configured or dynamic) has been started.

-1. The properties of a subscription has been changed, i.e., as specified in {{ChangesNeedingTermination}}, that requires a *subscription-terminated* notification to be sent followed by a *subscription-started* notification, presuming that the new subscription parameters are valid.
+1. The properties of a configured subscription has been changed, i.e., as specified in {{ChangesNeedingTermination}}, that requires a *subscription-terminated* notification to be sent followed by a *subscription-started* notification, presuming that the new subscription parameters are valid.

 1. A configured subscription previously failed, and was terminated.
 After the publisher has successfully re-established a connection to the receiver and is ready to send datastore event records again.